-A working group was established by the then Children's Services Scrutiny and Performance Panel to consider the fostering and adoption service.
+A working group was established by the Children's Services Scrutiny and Performance Panel to consider the fostering and adoption service.

-The Panel are asked to consider the final report attached as appendix 1 to this report and approve the recommendations as detailed on pages 29 & 30, and replicated below, for submission to Cabinet.
+On 8 September, 2015 the Education and Children's Services Overview and Scrutiny Committee considered the final report, attached as appendix 1 to this report.
+A number of recommendations were approved as detailed on pages 29 & 30, and replicated below, for submission to Cabinet.